 Overview

-BuildX AI generates a structured project that separates AI-generated logic, configuration, reusable components, and application entry points.
+BuildX AI generates a structured project that separates AI-generated logic, configuration, React components, and the generated HTML file.
 This structure is designed to be readable, maintainable, and extensible.

 At a high level, the project consists of: